StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 Before you have rolled your next set of combat dice you may choose to "save" one die from your last roll.
 You may then choose to replace any freshly rolled die with your saved die.

 ### Critical Success
-When you roll three of the same value you have a **critical success**.
+When you have three of the same value you have a **critical success**.
 Until your next turn you may choose to make any action a **critical success**.
 Critical successes double the damage, block all damage or upgrade the effect of your action.

 ### Combat Actions
 You get three actions to perform between any of your turns.
 This may never be reduced below one, unless you are unconcious.
+Spend a combat die to perform a combat action.
+You may spend any type of combat die to perform any action that does not require a specific combat die type.
+For example your main attack.

+Examples of combat actions that cost any type of combat die:

-* Only one action may be used to attack during your turn.
-This is refered to as your main attack.
+* Your main attack, which may only be used once during your turn.
-* Any number of actions may be used to move.
-Each move action gives you 20 feet of movement.
+* The move action gives you 20 feet of movement.
 * Swap between a set of weapons.
 * Throwing an item to hit a target.

-All characters may spend combat dice to do the following:
+Examples of combat actions that cost specific types of combat dice:

 * ⚔, ✧: Perform a called shot.
 * ✧: Aid a challenge.